-You can mainly see the flamingos in late summer in the lagoon of Torrevieja – La Mata.
+Mainly you can see the flamingos in late summer in the pink lagoon of Torrevieja – La Mata.
 They are pink because of the food they carry.
 They eat foods with canthaxanthin, another pinkish compound.

 This is why flamingos in captivity usually have a lighter shade.
 And you guessed it, they eat the crustacean that lives in the brine, the brine shrimp, artemia salina.
 From eating these little red crabs they get that color.

 Only Doñana and Fuente de Piedra exceed the population of pink flamingos in the Torrevieja salt flats.

 - Pink lake of Torrevieja or pink lake of Alicante if you Google it.
 On the Costa Blanca, Spain.